You are here: Home Managing Your ... Chemotherapy 101: ... Summary

 • Through a Central Venous Catheter (CVC) (a port embedded in your skin).

-• Learn the appropriate medical terms (which will make discussions with your medical team more precise and faster).
+• Learn the appropriate medical terms.
+The correct words will make discussions with your medical team more precise and faster.

 Always ask your doctor and nurse any questions you have about your chemo.
 A general knowledge of the words used with respect to chemo will help make discussions with medical providers more accurate and faster, leaving more time to raise any questions or concerns you may have.